rchia16/balancing-locomotor-networks/README.md

 The code was written using Python 3.10 and the Brian2 simulator.
 Please refer to the Brian2 documentation for [installation](https://brian2.readthedocs.io/en/stable/introduction/install.html).

 ## Additional Files
-The recruitment curve data and mean afferent firing rates for ankle flexor/extensor locomotor activity was adopted from [Formento et al., 2018](https://github.com/FormentoEmanuele/MuscleSpindleCircuitsModel).
+The recruitment curve data and mean afferent firing rates for ankle flexor/extensor locomotor activity were adopted from [Formento et al., 2018](https://github.com/FormentoEmanuele/MuscleSpindleCircuitsModel).